syncfusion-content/uwp-docs/uwp/SfPivotChart/Common/Chart-Types.md

 ![](Chart-Types_images/line.png)

-### Spline Chart
+### Spline chart

 Spline chart is a simple form of chart, which connects the series of data points with an arc rather than a straight line.

-The following code snippet shows how to select a spline chart.
+The following code snippet shows how to select a spline chart:

 {% tabs %}